Saturday Night Live parodies of Donald Trump: After the 2016 election

 Trump tweeted his displeasure with the show in November, December, and January, saying "Totally biased, not funny and the Baldwin impersonation just can't get any worse." and "NBCNews is bad but Saturday Night Live is the worst of NBC.
 Not funny, cast is terrible, always a complete hit job.
 Really bad television!".

-In January 2017, SNL writer Katie Rich was suspended from the show after she wrote a joking tweet saying that Trump's youngest son, Barron, would become "this country's first home school shooter."
-The tweet provoked significant outrage, and Rich apologized, calling it "inexcusable".

 El Nacional, a Dominican newspaper, mistakenly published Baldwin's picture instead of Trump's in February 2017.
 The paper quickly apologized.

 In June 2021, after Trump had left office, it was reported that while Trump was in office he had inquired if the Federal Communications Commission or the United States Justice Department could force SNL to stop portraying him.
 Trump denied that he has ever made such an inquiry, but claimed that his portrayal by SNL "should be considered an illegal campaign contribution from the Democrat Party."
 He also criticized Baldwin's portrayal of him, but praised Darrell Hammond's portrayal.

-Baldwin last appeared as Trump in November 2020, declaring that he had won the 2020 United States presidential election.
+Baldwin portrayed Trump only once after the 2020 United States presidential election, declaring in a November 2020 appearance that he (in character as Trump) had won the election.
+Immediately after that last portrayal, Baldwin tweeted "I don’t believe I’ve ever been this overjoyed to lose a job before!"

-James Austin Johnson (2021–)
+James Austin Johnson (2021–present)

 SNL cast member James Austin Johnson began portraying Trump in November 2021, season 47.
 His portrayal received positive reviews.
-Megan Garber of The Atlantic called his portrayal of Trump "deeply skillful" and Tara Palmeri of Politico said it was "an uncanny likeness — better than any Trump impression we’ve seen — that captures not only his mannerisms and vocal tics, but his jigsaw-like thought pattern as he speaks".
+Megan Garber of The Atlantic called his portrayal of Trump "deeply skillful" and Tara Palmeri of Politico said it was "an uncanny likeness – better than any Trump impression we’ve seen – that captures not only his mannerisms and vocal tics, but his jigsaw-like thought pattern as he speaks".

 Johnson has noted that Trump has been in the public spotlight a long time, and that Trump's voice has changed noticeably over the years, which affects Johnson's contemporary impression of him.
-SNL-alumnus Seth Meyers described the impression as stream of consciousness.
+SNL alumnus Seth Meyers described the impression as stream of consciousness.